martynovdmytro/opencart/README.md

-<h4>This is my educational practice on the Opencart CMS.
-There are a couple features were created by me.</h4><br />
+<h4>My educational practice on the Opencart CMS.
+There are a couple features created by me while studiyng.</h4><br />
 <h4>1.
 Attributes in the bottom of the Featured section instead of Product description.</h4>
 <p>